PhilMele/M1Project/README.md

    ### 3.9 Index Page Row <a name="index-row"></a>
    The index page is slightly different than the other pages.

-   The objective of this page is give 3 very simple choices to the visitor: are they a user, a local business or do the represent the public sector?
+   The objective of this page is to give three very simple choices to the visitor: are they a user? a local business?.. or do they represent the public sector?

    Each of these choices redirect the user to a specific link that is relevant to who they are and what they are looking for.

    To keep the choice simple, the amount of images is also reduced.

-   As a result, the navbar entails a specific class `.navbar-background-color-index`, setting the background color to the same color as the rest of the <body>.
+   The navbar entails a specific class `.navbar-background-color-index`, setting the background color to the same color as the rest of the <body>.

    Also, the three choices are displayed in a Boostrap 5 row and column setting: user link is presented in the first row and the links to local businesses and public sector pages are displayed in the second row.

-   By using boostrap rows and columns, the idea is have the rows displayed at full lenght until the screen resolution doesn't allow it anymore, after which all rows and columns stack on top of each other.
+   By using boostrap rows and columns, the idea is to have the rows displayed at full lenght until the screen resolution doesn't allow it anymore, after which all rows and columns stack on top of each other.

-   Consideration for responsivness for the boostrap rows: In addition `.row` is also overwritten in the css file to to display as `grid` as a media query.
+   **Consideration for responsivness for the boostrap rows**: In addition `.row` is also overwritten in the css file to to display as `grid` as a media query.
 This is done through `row-index`.

-   It is important to no give this attribute to the `.row`, it it will create an error in the display at 678px for other pages (`local_business.html` and public_sector.html`).
+   It is important to not give the `grid` attribute to the `.row`: this will create an error in the display at 678px for other pages (`local_business.html` and public_sector.html`).

    Failing this, when reaching 387px the two columns within the second row would start aligning next to each other instead of stacking up.
 This media query fixes this problem.

-   Consideration for responsivness images: To make the images responsive, and allow them to reduce when the screen size is less than the width of the images, class `.index-main-audience` regulates the size of the images for screen between 320 and 387px in a media query.
+   **Consideration for responsivness images**: To make the images responsive, and allow them to reduce when the screen size is less than the width of the images, class `.index-main-audience` regulates the size of the images for screen between 320 and 387px in a media query.

-   ### 3.10 Call to Action container <a name="cta-container"></a>
+   ### 3.10 Call to Action Container <a name="cta-container"></a>
    Below the box section `<div class="container hide-container">` is used to create a special container.

-   This container only appears when screen size is above 769px and is facilited through `.hide-container` handled in the css file.
+   This container only appears when screen size is above 768px and is facilited through `.hide-container` handled in the css file.

    The reason for this container to exist, is to avoid duplication of the buttons when the 3 columns in the Box Section are displayed on the same row.